#OneMind - Mental Health Risk Assessments should be made mandatory in the workplace

-Business don’t think twice about ensuring they have a fire extinguisher that works and testing the carbon monoxide and fire alarms in work places and as well as their electricals with regular PAT testing.
+Business don’t think twice about ensuring they have a fire extinguisher that works and testing the carbon monoxide and fire alarms in work places and as well as their electrical equipment with regular PAT testing.

-But, as it currently stands, there is nothing compelling businesses to carry out the same risk assessments when it comes to mental health.
+But, as it currently stands, there is nothing compelling businesses to carry out the same risk assessments when it comes to mental health and wellbeing.

 As such, we call upon the government to implement new legislation to require employers with over 50 employees to conduct annual risk assessments in the following ways: